Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

          │◄───────────────────┤                    │
          No overlap!
 CDC starts from snapshot LSN
 ```

-We are using this value in the slot stream start

-`START_REPLICATION SLOT cdc_slot LOGICAL 0/12345678`

 Simply, all rows selected during snapshot are guaranteed to be visible as of the snapshot’s MVCC view; any later changes will appear as logical replication events after we start CDC at the stored LSN.